4GeeksAcademy/cybersecurity-syllabus/02-linux/command-line-fundamentals.md

 ---

-In IT, it's common to use a terminal or command interpreter to communicate with our computer or laptop.
-These commands help us have direct communication with our computer, as we are giving an order that can be interpreted and processed by computer language, thus having a significant level of interaction with the PC.
+In IT, using a terminal or command interpreter to communicate with our computer or laptop is common.
+These commands help us communicate directly with our computer, as we are giving an order that can be interpreted and processed by a computer language, thus having a significant level of interaction with the PC.
 In other words, commands as a form of interaction can rescue us when the system is overloaded.

-A terminal can be defined as a computing device that allows a user to interact with a computer system, usually to perform tasks such as running programs, logging in and out of the system, or conducting web searches.
+A terminal is a computing device that allows a user to interact with a computer system, usually to perform tasks such as running programs, logging in and out of the system, or conducting web searches.

-The computing terminal has been a key tool for programmers and IT experts for years.
-This powerful tool allows us to interact with our computing systems, enabling users to perform various functions such as executing commands, updating system software, or even creating and modifying files.
+For years, the computing terminal has been a key tool for programmers and IT experts.
+This powerful tool allows us to interact with our computing systems, enabling users to perform various functions such as executing commands, updating system software, or creating and modifying files.

-A command interpreter or Shell is a computer program capable of translating orders entered by users through a set of instructions provided by it, directly to the core and the set of tools that make up the operating system.
-Orders are entered following the syntax incorporated by the interpreter, within the environment provided by the terminal, using a prompt that waits for commands or instructions to be entered:
+A command interpreter or Shell is a computer program capable of translating orders entered by users through a set of instructions provided by it directly to the core and the set of tools that make up the operating system.
+Orders are entered following the syntax incorporated by the interpreter within the environment provided by the terminal, using a prompt that waits for commands or instructions to be entered:

 `PROMPT>commandname argument/s /path/to/the/file/or/files`